Kingsman: the Secret Service is a 2015 UK action crime comedy by Matthew Vaughn.

 Deleting the suicide film entirely resulted in a 15 rating.

-than risk it coming across as precisely the kind of watered down, almost romanticised portrayal of suicide she was intentionally trying to avoid.
-As this was by far the most graphic scene of the whole film, without it the rating ended up downgraded to a
+rather than risk it coming across as precisely the kind of watered down, almost romanticised portrayal of suicide she was intentionally trying to avoid.
+As this was by far the most graphic scene of the whole film, without it the rating ended up

 Compulsory Cuts by the BBFC (ie not related to distributor requested category cuts)

 9 films and videos suffered compulsory BBFC cuts